dhrubo55/personal-blog/content/posts/day-93.md

 showtoc = true
 slug = "/java/100DaysOfJava/day93"
-summary = "Learn how to create a custom @Sensitive annotation with annotation processing to automatically mask passwords and secrets in your Java applications" title = "Day 93: Building @Sensitive Annotation - Protecting Secrets Like a Boss" [cover] alt = "Day 93 - Sensitive Data Masking in Java" caption = "Protecting sensitive data in Java applications"
+summary = "Learn how to create a custom @Sensitive annotation with annotation processing to automatically mask passwords and secrets in your Java applications" title = "Day 93: Stop Leaking Passwords - Building Java's Answer to PHP's #[SensitiveParameter]" [cover] alt = "Day 93 - Sensitive Data Masking in Java" caption = "Protecting sensitive data in Java applications"